 - Haven Plus (on-line) – For new juniors and continuing juniors only (60-89 credits)

 Students do not have to take all five programs; the exact program(s) you will need to complete vary by your class status and whether you are new to UM or a continuing student.

 AlcoholEdu is an online course that students are required to complete as part of their registration.
 The course creates an opportunity for the University to collect critical data on student attitudes and behaviors related to alcohol.
 This includes students' readiness to change their behavior, protective or high-risk factors they exhibit, and expectations they have towards the use of alcohol.
 All of this data will help the University better understand and meet the needs of students.
-For more information, please visit the AlcoholEdu website or contact the Dean of Students, Rhondie Voorhees.
+For more information, please visit the AlcoholEdu website or contact the Assistant to the Dean of Students, Trail Bundy.

-Bystander Training for New Students is an in-person training required of all new undergraduate students that is designed to educate about sexual violence and teach students how to look out for one another and interrupt unsafe situations.There will be opportunities for all new undergraduate students to participate in a required in-person bystander training session during the first half of the semester, including through First-Year Seminar classes and programs that will be advertised in the residence halls and across campus.
+Bystander Training for New Students is an in-person training required of all new undergraduate students that is designed to educate about sexual violence and teach students how to look out for one another and interrupt unsafe situations.There will be opportunities for all new undergraduate students to participate in a required in-person bystander training session during the first half of the semester.
 Watch your university email for announcements and information.
 If you will be living in the residence halls, see your RA for details!
-For more information visit the Bystander Training webpage or contact Drew Colling, Sexual Assault Prevention Coordinator & Director of SARC
+For more information visit the Bystander Training webpage or contact Drew Colling, Sexual Assault Prevention Coordinator & Director of SARC.